Why is social play important?

 Parallel play is commonly found in two-year-olds.
 In this stage, children play independently in parallel play, but the activity they choose or the toys they play with are similar to those used by other children around.
 Nevertheless, they do not mimic how other children play with the toy and do not attempt to change the way other children play.
 They play beside rather than with other children.

-Parallel play is considered one of the first signs of social play in young children.
+Parallel play is considered one of the first signs of simple social play in young children.
 Children pass through this “stage” as they progress from solitary players to social ones.

 Even though there is no direct social interaction between the child and other children, there is a social element in the fact that they choose to play with the same toys5.